 Prestigious banking license opening wealthy pan-European financial market of 500 million consumers.
 Specialised Bank capital requirement – EUR 1 mill.
 Bank – EUR 5 mill.
-Licensing time – 6 months.
+Licensing time – from 6 months.

 According to the European Regulation (EU) No 575/2013, only the Banks as Credit Institutions have exclusive right to accept deposits and other repayable funds from non-professional market participants and provide full scale banking lending.
 Banks licensed in one European Union (EU) member state allowed offering all banking services in single European financial market of 28 member states, 500 million wealthy consumers and 20 over million businesses.

 From January 1, 2017 EU member state Lithuania introduced a new type of banking license – Specialised Bank, which is unique finance institution in EU and European Economic Area (EEA) jurisdictions.

 Prestigious Pan-European banking license issued by European Central Bank through the Bank of Lithuania (Central Bank and financial regulator).
 Having only EUR 1 million equity capital requirement and licensing time from 6 months Lithuanian Specialised Bank can provide all traditional banking services within EU/EEA area and has no equivalents within the rest of EU jurisdictions.

 Banking services provided by Specialised Bank in the EU market:

 – Issuing of e-money;